HOW DOES SCHOOL ATHLETICS WORK ?

 1. In the first instance it is up to the PE teacher to identify athletic talent .... running, jumping, throwing.

 2. The PE TEACHER should offer the following pathway, outlined below, to talented pupils.3.
 How do the AGE GROUPS work?They are DIFFERENT to other school sports because the AGE DEADLINE is set at the end of the school year, 31 August midnight.
-(So an Under 12 rugby player is an Under 13 athlete) BUT we now prefer to use YEAR GROUPS for clarity.
+(So an Under 12 rugby player is an Under 13 athlete) BUT we also use YEAR GROUPS to assist clarity.

 Year 6 (Minors) and can include Year 5 pupils (but not Y4)